Most claims in relation to termination of employment fall into three categories:

 - dismissals prohibited under the FW Act; and

 This section deals with unfair dismissals under the FW Act and common law claims for wrongful dismissal.
-(For information about dismissals prohibited under the FW Act, see ‘General protections’, below.)
+(For information about dismissals prohibited under the FW Act, see ‘General protections’ in ‘Protections in the Fair Work Act’.)

-This chapter does not discuss claims under other Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. relating to termination of employment (e.g. the Competition and Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use.
-Act 2010 (Cth)) and equal opportunity legislation (see Chapter 11.1: Discrimination and human rights).
+This chapter does not discuss claims under other legislation relating to termination of employment (e.g. the Competition and Consumer Act 2010 (Cth)) and equal opportunity legislation (see Chapter 11.1: Discrimination and human rights).

 Unfair dismissal under the Fair Work Act